The “Million-mile Battery” and its Impact on Decarbonisation

-The ‘million-mile battery’ is the latest development on EV batteries.
-Thanks to continuous research and development, lithium-ion batteries are improving all the time.
+The “million-mile battery” is the latest development on EV batteries.
+Thanks to continuous research and development, lithium-ion batteries are constantly improving.

-For electric cars, its batteries account for 30 per cent of its prices.
-No wonder that EV manufacturers guarantees that the battery will last for at least eight years or 200 thousand kilometres (What the million, 2020) which can be a considered good run for a car even for its internal combustion engine (ICE) counterpart.
+Its batteries account for 30 per cent of the price of electric cars.
+No wonder EV manufacturers guarantee that the battery will last at least eight years or 200 thousand kilometres (What the Million, 2020), which can be considered a good run for a car even for its internal combustion engine (ICE) counterpart.

-- According to the recent Economist article, major EV manufactures – Tesla, GM, and the Chinese company Contemporary Amperex Technology, are hinting that the million-mile battery will soon hit the markets.
-The fact that electric vehicles have been with us for around ten years gives researchers enough data on the battery’s performance and degradation process, which allows them to tweak on its faults and make improvements altogether.
+• According to a recent Economist article, major EV manufacturers – Tesla, GM, and the Chinese company Contemporary Amperex Technology, are hinting that the million-mile battery will soon hit the markets.
+The fact that electric vehicles have been with us for around ten years gives researchers enough data on the battery’s performance and degradation process, allowing them to tweak its faults and make improvements.

-- The Economist article describes what GM does to improve the duration and energy storage capacity of its batteries.
-It says that by using a remote “telematic” monitor, researchers at GM can keep track of how cells are performing in cars in various scenarios – high mileage, extreme temperatures, and environments.
-They discovered that preventing impurities from getting into batteries extend its life while adding a little aluminium to the nickel-cobalt component of the battery saves on cobalt – the most expensive ingredient in the cell and boosts its energy density, which means reducing the cost of the battery while making it last further with a single charge.
+• The Economist article describes what GM does to improve its batteries’ duration and energy storage capacity.
+It says that by using a remote “telematic” monitor, researchers at GM can track how car cells perform in various scenarios – high mileage, extreme temperatures, and environments.
+They discovered that preventing impurities from getting into batteries extends their life while adding a little aluminium to the nickel-cobalt component of the battery saves on cobalt – the most expensive ingredient in the cell and boosts its energy density, which means reducing the cost of the battery while making it last further with a single charge.

-Tesla has partnered with Prof Jeff Dahn of Dalhousie University in Canada to conduct its battery research.
+Tesla has partnered with Prof Jeff Dahn of Dalhousie University in Canada to conduct battery research.

 In an open-access paper, Prof Dahn and his colleagues explained how this energy-dense million-mile battery works.

-However, the researchers have also highlighted some of the downsides of the increased capacity storage that “these cells tend to experience rapid capacity loss and short cycle life” and some safety issues on the anode-free cells that relate to the metallic lithium inside of it.
-Dahn and his team say that an optimized electrolyte can extend the life of the anode-free battery cells of up to 200 cycles (Louili et al., 2020).
+However, the researchers have also highlighted some of the downsides of increased capacity storage, such as that “these cells tend to experience rapid capacity loss and short cycle life” and some safety issues on the anode-free cells related to the metallic lithium inside.
+Dahn and his team say that an optimized electrolyte can extend the life of the anode-free battery cells by up to 200 cycles (Louili et al., 2020).

-The findings of Dahn and his team’s research is especially vital in increasing the life and range of EV batteries.
-The results will also have implications to the battery’s potential uses, aside from running the EV cars alone.
+The findings of Dahn and his team’s research are especially vital in increasing the life and range of EV batteries.
+The results will also have implications for the battery’s potential uses, aside from running the EV cars alone.

 Are there more to the million-mile batteries than for EV use alone?